ST10257863/PROG7312-POE/README.md

 - **Main Menu:** On startup, users see three options: Report Issues (enabled), Local Events and Announcements (disabled), and Service Request Status (disabled).
 - **Report Issues:** Users can provide location, select a category, describe the issue, and attach images or documents.
 The interface includes feedback and engagement elements.
 - **Attachments:** Users can upload images or documents related to their report.
+- **Google Maps Places Autocomplete:** The address field in the report form uses Google Maps Places Autocomplete to help users quickly and accurately enter their location.
+Suggestions are restricted to geocoded locations within South Africa.

 ## In-Memory Storage (Current Implementation)
 Currently, the application uses an in-memory repository (`InMemoryReportRepository`) to store reports and attachments.
 All data is kept in server memory and will be lost when the application restarts.
 Attachments are stored as base64-encoded strings, and all report data is managed using thread-safe collections.